marlia92/PFA-component-starter/src/component-library/content/components/elements/spacer/examples/primary.md

 title: "Spacer Primary"
 spacing: "all"
 blocks:
-  - _bookshop_name: "typography/rich-text"
+  - _component: "typography/rich-text"
     text: "There is a **spacer** below this text."
-  - _bookshop_name: "elements/spacer"
+  - _component: "elements/spacer"
     size: "2xl"
-  - _bookshop_name: "typography/rich-text"
+  - _component: "typography/rich-text"
     text: "There is a **spacer** above this text."
 ---